AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/README.md

 # [The Complete Guide to Modern JavaScript ](https://amzn.to/2H76VUz)

-## Discover all the new features introduced to JavaScript from 2015 to 2019
+## Learn everything from the basics of JavaScript to the new ES2020 features.
+Practice with more than 50 quizzes and dive into the basics of TypeScript.

 [![book-cover](/assets/banner.jpg)](http://bit.ly/2VV2LbX)